 There is sales, there is marketing, and then there is a whole host of service modules in Microsoft Dynamics 365.
 With Dynamics 365 Customer Service, Dynamics 365 Project Operations, and Dynamics 365 Field Service the platform encompasses all the services you need to cover your entire customer life cycle, starting with the sales, to order processing and culminating in after-sales service.

 The three apps differ in scope and are used by different departments at different stages in the customer life cycle:

-- Dynamics 365 Customer Service helps manage first level support and the points of contact for customers both before and after a project to get support regarding products and services.
+- Dynamics 365 Customer Service helps manage first-level support and the points of contact for customers both before and after a project to get support regarding products and services.

 Service processes in Dynamics 365

-The default processes in Dynamics 365 Field Service and Dynamics 365 Project Service Automation (PSA) are similar, both starting at the sales process.
-Dynamics 365 Project Service Automation supports the sales of services and thus sales professionals and integrates technical and operative resources into the sales process.
+The default processes in Dynamics 365 Field Service and Dynamics 365 Project Operations (PO) are similar, both starting at the sales process.
+Dynamics 365 Project Operations supports the sales of services and thus sales professionals and integrates technical and operative resources into the sales process.
 The workflow then progresses to:

 Dynamics 365 Customer Service is focused somewhat differently.
 The app helps businesses offer customers many different channels to get in contact with their service teams, including chatbots (virtual agents), telephone integration, chat functionality and WhatsApp integration.
 Plus, customers are provided many self-healing options to fix problems themselves.
-The app’s features also include call center handling with call and action script, supported by a knowledge base.
+The app’s features also include call center handling with call and action scripts, supported by a knowledge base.
 Artificial intelligence recognizes processing times, bottlenecks and peak times.